 Roller Screw: “Competitor A” with a 102 mm square frame

-This kind of analysis makes the choice of a ball screw over a roller screw straightforward.
+This kind of analysis makes the choice of a ball screw linear actuator selection over a roller screw straightforward.

 Performance metrics are quantifiable outputs that measure the appropriateness of one technology (in this case, actuator) over another for an intended application.
 Metrics that benefit your application—such as actuator life—should be maximized; metrics that hinder your application—such as cost—should be minimized.